Choosing between 6sense and RollWorks for your account-based marketing program often comes down to five questions:

 Both platforms help B2B teams identify and engage target accounts.
 But neither starts with the question that determines whether any ABM program works: how good is the data underneath it?

 A predictive model trained on incomplete CRM records produces incomplete predictions.
 An ad campaign targeting accounts matched from a thin company database misses real buyers.
 The intelligence layer is only as strong as its data foundation.
+Teams building a serious ABM program need to think carefully about the ABM tech stack components that sit beneath their chosen platform, starting with data quality.

 It captures why deals move or stall, so the AI drafting your next email follow-up understands the concern behind the conversation, your next ABM play targets accounts matching your actual win patterns, and your next forecast reflects buying evidence rather than rep optimism.
 Your team can use this intelligence through the GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.